OGRECave/ogre/Docs/src/high-level-programs.md

 @par
 Example: shared\_params\_ref mySharedParams

 The only required parameter is a name, which must be the name of an already defined shared parameter set.
-All named parameters which are present in the program that are also present in the shared parameter set will be linked, and the shared parameters used as if you had defined them locally.
-This is dependent on the definitions (type and array size) matching between the shared set and the program.
+All named parameters which are present in both the program and the shared parameter set will be linked, and the shared parameters values will be used.

 # Declaring Shared Parameters {#Declaring-Shared-Parameters}